 To integrate and apply classroom learning in practice, you participate in two supervised practica with local community agencies, which provide you with work experience and professional connections.

 When you graduate, you are prepared to enter the social services field and work in schools, community centres, residential programs, government agencies, correctional programs, human services agencies, and more to support both aboriginal and non-aboriginal populations.

 Your studies can act as a stepping stone to a Bachelor of Social Work degree or prepare you for entry in the human services field at the para-professional level.

-Based on the BC Labour Market Scenario Model 2010-2020, the Ministry of Jobs, Tourism and Innovation identified social services as a high opportunity occupation in British Columbia with excellent projected employment rate.
+The British Columbia 2025 Labour Market Outlook identifies social work as a high opportunity occupation with excellent projected employment rate.